lenguyenthedat/raptor/README.md

 - VTD, a slightly different approach.
 The idea of this approach is to look closer as customer Views data.
 Basically tries to answer the question: if a customer view this item, what are the most likely items that the customer is going to buy.

-Base on the nature of each algorithms, Original and Bayes Jaccard are more applicable for a cart-page recommendations, while VTD is more applicable for the product-page recommendations.
+Base on the nature of each algorithms, Original and Bayes Jaccard are more applicable for a cart-page recommendations (i.e "customers who bought these items also bought"), while VTD is more applicable for the product-page recommendations (i.e "products related or similar to this item").

 [Wilson Score](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html) (of 95% confidence) is used to take care of significance in the approaches.